frequently asked questions

 Can you give me a quick guide to dahlia requirements and care?

 Soil Type: Neutral to slightly base pH, WELL-DRAINING soil with moderate organic content.
 Sun Exposure: Full sun, with or without afternoon shade.
 Planting Time: After the last spring frost, when soil temperature has warmed to a minimum of 55-60 degrees.
-Planting Method: Plant the tuber on its side with eye/sprout facing up, 4-6” deep, 1-3’ apart.
+Planting Method: Plant the tuber on its side with eye/sprout facing up, 4"-6” deep, 1'-3’ apart.
 Staking: Support as you would tomato plants; less support may be possible with closer/deeper planting.
 Watering: Do so sparingly (unless your climate is arid and the weather at planting is extremely hot, then water more often!) until roots have started to develop; thereafter, soil should be kept just slightly moist.
-Fertilizing: Our dahlias have thrived with the addition of mycorrhizae to the soil, as well as 1 scoop of Osmocote Plus worked into the soil above the planted tuber.
-We amend every few weeks with a foliar application of liquid seaweed, plant vitamins, and some Epsom salts mixed with water at the recommended label amounts.
-Grooming: For bushier/more floriferous plants, pinch the growth apex (tip) off (called “topping” or “stopping”) when about 12”.
+Fertilizing: Our dahlias have thrived with the addition of mycorrhizae and worm castings to the soil, as well as 1 scoop of Osmocote Plus worked into the soil above the planted tuber.
+We amend every few weeks with a foliar application of liquid seaweed and plant vitamins.
+Grooming: For bushier/more floriferous plants, pinch off the growth apex (tip) when about 12”.
 Flower Harvesting: Cut in early morning or evening; taking 14”-16” stems promotes re-blooming and sturdier stems.
 Digging, Dividing, and Storing Tubers: Please refer to the American Dahlia Society website.

 Do I have to dig up my dahlia plants at the end of the season?